zfoh/HaskellerZ/meetups/20160128-A_primer_to_commercial_Haskell_programming/slides/commercial_haskell_primer.md

 ![](img/business-model.jpg)

-We'll want to be concious about our business model.
+We'll want to be conscious about our business model.

 See [this post-mortem of Klimpr](https://medium.com/@adriankyburz/it-s-been-an-amazing-ride-now-my-startup-is-dead-and-here-s-what-i-ve-learned-284e14ef4ee0#.w4621izgf), a friend's startup, for further insights.